 As for Powerline, it generally serves the opposite purpose of PoE.
 Powerline is useful when there are power sockets at a place where network cables can’t reach.
 However, in terms of network performance, PoE is much faster and much more reliable.
 That said, if you can choose between the two, PoE is the way to go.

-In all, if you have in a large home, a large warehouse, or want to place a network device at an odd place, PoE comes in handy.
+In all, if you live in a large home, have a large warehouse, or want to place a network device outdoor or at an odd place, PoE comes in handy.
 It’s a much faster and more affordable solution than installing power cables and receptacles.

 How to set up a PoE connection